Macioa/ts-neverfalse/README.md

     : FALSE<NewT, "T does not meet condition B">
   : NEVER<T, "Could not evaluate cond A">;
 // concatenates errors from A and B into a single error object,
-// representing all defecincies for T. Never message is ignored.
+// representing all deficiencies for T. Never message is ignored.
 ```

 ### install: